donhartly/donhartly/README.md

-- 👋 Hi, I’m @donhartly
+- 👋 Hi, I’m Hart Joseph
 - 👀 I’m interested in Data and Business Analytics
 - 🌱 I’m currently use Excel for Data Collection.
 Python to complement SQL and Power BI in data querrying, manipulation and visualization.
 - 💞️ I’m looking to collaborate on projects regarding Data Analysis that would help me improve my skills and experience.